vuestorefront/vue-storefront/README.md

 npx @vue-storefront/cli generate store
 ```

-You will be asked to enter the project's name and select the e-commerce platform you wish to use.
+You will be asked to enter the project's name and select the eCommerce platform you wish to use.
 Once selected, the CLI will create project files in the directory matching your project name.

 ### **Step 2: Install dependencies** ⏳